-Another way to visual how these ‘social startup’ tie into the ecosystem is by colouring their connections black:
+Another way to visualise how these ‘social startups’ tie into the ecosystem is by colouring their connections black:

 What can be said about the position and integration of the nine social startups?

-- Social entrepreneurs are not one cluster, but spread over the network
+- Social entrepreneurs are not one cluster but are spread over the network

 - They have a strong reach, tapping into many communities

-- The main theme around they are organized is the share economy / sustainable entrepreneur
+- The main theme around they are organized is the sharing economy / sustainable entrepreneur

 - Connecting actors or bridge builders are important for their organisation and integration

-Together with these social startup, another 5 organisations have been interviewed for their role seems important to integrated the share economy / sustainable entrepreneur cluster, being: Pakhuis de Zwijger, Sprout, Share NL, Social Enterprise NL and Impact Hub Amsterdam.
+Together with these social startups, another 5 organisations have been interviewed for their role seems important to integrate the sharing economy / sustainable entrepreneur cluster, being: Pakhuis de Zwijger, Sprout, Share NL, Social Enterprise NL and Impact Hub Amsterdam.

 Or drop a line at: